Agadir: The Kasbah

 The Kasbah (Agadir Oufla, Agadir le haut, Agadir N'Ighir, or Agadir de la colline) was, along with Founti by the sea, the oldest district of Agadir.
 An authentic fortress with winding streets and lively, the Kasbah was built in 1572 by Abdallah al-Ghalib.
-Above the front door; today, the original inscription in Arabic and in English reads: "God, the Nation, the King."
+Above the front door, the original inscription in Arabic and in English reads: "God, the Nation, the King."

 Of this fortress there remains, after the earthquake of 29 February 1960, a restored long high wall that surrounds land that is not buildable.
-There is, however, a view over the bay of Agadir and the ports.
+However, it offers a view over the bay of Agadir and the ports.
 The old people of Agadir remember the "Moorish café" of the Kasbah and its panoramic view.

 The hill bears the inscription in Arabic: "God, Country, King" which, like the walls, is illuminated at night.

 Old Talborjt

 Overlooking the waterfront and Wadi Tildi, this old district (whose name is sometimes spelled Talbordjt) was once a shopping area and very lively with its large square where there was a weekly market, hotels, schools, mosque.
 90% of the buildings in Old Talborjt were destroyed or severely damaged by the earthquake in 1960.
 Razed to the ground after the earthquake and now overgrown, it is classified as non-buildable area.
 Its main thoroughfare, the Avenue El Moun stretches over 2 km and serves only for driving schools that teach their students to drive.